Kizarm/Rust_on_STM407/README.md

 This demonstrates how to write, build, and link a very minimal program for the STM32F4 microcontroller (a Cortex-M4 using the ARMv7E-M instruction set).

-Note that this program is *very* minimal.
-It blink an blue LED on Discovery.
+Note that this program is minimal.
+It blink an LED on Discovery.
-Setting hardware is not exactly correct, but work.

-This is all tested on Rust nightly (1.22.0-nightly).
+This is all tested on Rust nightly (1.22.0-nightly, Ubuntu 16.04, program in RAM).

 I've done my best to comment things like crazy.
 Here's a rough tour of the
 project: